 - Wire data is used to understand inter-tier transaction performance.
 Fundamentally, this is a fault-domain isolation use case, where the probe’s ability to transform – reassemble – wire data into application transactions for multiple protocols can pay significant dividends – if these measurements can be correlated with the user’s experience.

 There are three fundamental steps to wire data value.
 The first is to extract the data of interest.
-By itself, this step has no inherent value; it must be combined with steps two and three.
-Step two is to analyze the data; approaches include correlation, pattern discovery, anomaly detection and prediction.
+By itself, this step has no inherent value; for that, it must be combined with steps two and three.
+Step two is to analyze the data; approaches include decoding, correlation, pattern discovery, metadata extraction, anomaly detection and prediction.
 Step three is to make the analyses consumable, presenting the resulting insights in role-relevant dashboards.
-Whether you choose to build your own or opt for a turn-key solution such as Dynatrace DC RUM, each of these steps are required to realize the value of wire data.
+Whether you choose to build your own or opt for a turn-key solution such as Dynatrace NAM, each of these steps are required to realize the value of wire data.